Toulminville, Alabama

 Toulminville is a neighborhood of Mobile, Alabama, United States.
 It began as a small settlement on the property of Harry Theophilus Toulmin, who served as Sheriff of Mobile County in the 1830s.
 During the American Civil War, Toulminville was mapped along the Mobile and Ohio Railroad as a significant settlement, northwest of Mobile (see map).
 In 1945, the remainder of Toulminville was annexed into the city of Mobile.
-The area of Toulminville has varied over the past decades from being an upper-middle class suburb to having a serious crime problem during most of the 1980s and 1990s, although the trend has been reversed in recent years.
+The area of Toulminville has varied over the past decades from being an upper-middle class suburb to middle class in the mid 2000s.The violent crime rate in the area per 100K rose from ~594 in 2014 to ~902 in 2023 and still raising under the leadership of Councilman Cory Penn years 2021-2025.

 Annexation by Mobile

 Toulminville remained a largely rural settlement until after the Civil War, when it slowly took on the character of a suburb to Mobile.
 It remained largely exurban in character until the 20th century, when growth within the city of Mobile spilled over into Toulminville.
 Part of Toulminville was annexed into the city of Mobile in the 1920s, and the whole of Toulminville was annexed into the city of Mobile in 1945, in the annexation which tripled the size of Mobile's corporate limits.
 By World War II, Toulminville had become an upper-middle class suburb, with many affluent neighborhoods built along Stanton and Summerville streets.

 Professional baseball player Hank Aaron grew up in Toulminville as a young boy.
+The woman to create the first Black female softball team in the city Mrs. Floretta Peggy Rose Fortune recognized by the U.S. House of Representatives also grew up in the Toulminville community and has a Walking trail named in her honor.